Waitsburg, Washington: History

 Waitsburg was first settled in 1859 by Robert Kennedy.
-It was named for Sylvester M. Wait, who established a mill there in 1864.
-Wait previously established and named the city of Phoenix, Oregon, several years earlier.
+Another early settler, Albert Gallatin Lloyd, helped settle persistent confrontations with the Palouse people by negotiating a treaty allowing the native population to camp on the land that he claimed.
+The arrangement established by that treaty, though not backed up by law, continued informally into the 1940s.
 William Perry Bruce and his wife, Caroline, moved to Waitsburg in 1861, some two decades before Waitsburg was officially incorporated on November 25, 1881.
 In 1882, they built a large home in the town, which today functions as a museum.